FAQs about Gulf of Maine Floating Offshore Wind Research Array

 Has there been a target set for the maximum production you are looking for in the research area and the turbine sizes?

-The array will be limited to 12 turbines or less and the specific size will be identified at the lease stage, but are expected to be between 10-14 MW per turbine.
-The offshore wind industry technology is advancing rapidly and we will evaluate the market at that point.
+In 2021, Governor Mills signed LD 336, which passed with bipartisan support and authorized the Public Utilities Commission to order a negotiation of up to 144 MW for the research array.
+The research array project is limited to 12 turbines or fewer, the specific number and turbine will be determined at a later stage of the project development, and the specific size will be identified at the lease stage, but are expected to be between 10-15 MW per turbine.
+The offshore wind industry technology is advancing rapidly and we will evaluate the market at the appropriate point.

 Will US-flagged vessels be used for this project?

-Floating foundations are built on land, launched using land-based cranes (on the end of piers) to erect the turbines.
+Floating foundations are assembled at quayside instead of at sea.
 Once assembled, U.S.-flagged tugboats are all that is required to move the foundations/turbines to the project site.
 Ancillary vessels used to install the mooring lines and anchors also will likely be U.S.-flagged.
 Maintenance vessels will also be U.S.-flagged.

+Maine intends to use US-flagged vessels to the maximum extent possible.
 Some necessary vessels are potentially not U.S.-flagged, such as those that would deliver the turbines, likely from their European manufacturers, and those that deliver and install the cables.
 The cable installation vessels are highly customized and there are few U.S.-flagged vessels that do this work.
 Over the coming years, as more projects are installed in the U.S. it is possible that more domestic vessels will become available.
-Under the state’s roadmap effort, it will look into issues and opportunities relating to shipping for the long-term planning of offshore wind in Maine.
-Maine intends to use US-flagged vessels to the maximum extent possible.
+Under the Roadmap, the state will look into issues and opportunities relating to shipping for the long-term planning of offshore wind in Maine.

 Who are the State’s partners to develop this project?